OXY2DEV/markview.nvim/Markdown.md

 - type: [markview.config.__inline_generic]()
   [default]()

-Configuration for reference links whose destination matches `string`.
+Configuration for reference link definitions whose destination matches `string`.
 See [how inline elements are configured]().

 >[!NOTE]
 > The structure for reference links is `[label]: <destination>`.